sixmav/shuffle/README.md

 This project is licensed under the MIT License - see the [`LICENSE`](LICENSE) file for details.

-If you find something is missing, `model-repo` is listening.
+If you find something is missing, `Shuffle` is listening.
 Please create a feature request [from here](https://github.com/atapas/model-repo/issues/new/choose).

 # 🏃‍♀️ Deploy